conda-forge/cfep/cfep-07.md

 ### Phase 2

-*   Create a migrator using the conda-forge bot infrastructure on regro to carry out performing the rebuild migrations.
+*   Create a migrator and subgraph using the conda-forge bot infrastructure on regro to carry out performing the rebuild migrations.
+The subgraph will include `python` 3.7, `openblas` 0.3.2, `r-base` 3.5.1, and all build inheritors from the compiler stubs.

     This migrator will use the conda-smity and conda-forge-pinnings from Phase 1